 In case you need or prefer an alternative, here are some other color options.

-- Azo yellow (PY151) could be used instead of Hansa.
-It’s cooler than Hansa but clear, clean, and a good mixer.
-Neither are highly staining.
+Azo (PY151) or Benzi (PY154) yellow could be used instead of Hansa.
+They're both a touch cooler than Hansa but clear, clean, and good mixers.
+However, most yellows on the market are well behaved so feel free to substitute your favorite.

-- The only true, nonstaining red that I know of is Cadmium, but cadmium pigments are opaque and muddy mixers.
-I'm not a fan.
-You may have to test several, but any bright red could be substituted for Pyrrol.
+Cadmium red is a classic beauty that’s nonstaining, but it’s also semi-opaque and can be a muddy mixer.
+Nearly any bright red could be substituted for Pyrrol.
 I also like Daniel Smith’s Perylene Red (PR178).

-- Several of the quinacridones like quin red, quin magenta, or quin violet could be substituted for the rose.
-I also like Permanent Alizarin crimson (PR264), but it produces more muted mixes.
+Several of the quinacridones like quin magenta or quin violet could be substituted for the rose.
+I also like permanent Alizarin Crimson (M. Graham makes a very pretty PR264 and I also love Da Vinci which is PV19) but it produces more muted mixes.

-- There are a number of earthtones that could be substituted for TRO.
-Some like quin burnt orange or quin burnt scarlet, but all the quins are staining, and I've had trouble with some in mixes so you'll have to play.
-Burnt sienna is a nonstaining option.
-It's granulating, but granulation varies between brands.
+There are a number of earthtones that could be substituted for TRO (PR101).
+Some like quin burnt orange or quin burnt scarlet, but all the quins are staining and I've had trouble with some in mixes.
+Burnt Sienna (usually PBr7) is a also a fine option.
+It can be highly granulating but granulation varies between brands.

-- For a nonstaining (or at least less staining) option for Phthalo green, try Viridian (PG18).
-It's transparent and granulating.
-Also, a convenience green could also be used instead of Phthalo green.
+For a nonstaining (or less staining) option for Phthalo green, substitute a convenience green.
 Many convenience greens contain Phthalo green, but because it's already diluted in a mix, it can be easier to handle.
-(I have an extreme fondness for M. Graham's Sap Green.)
+(I have an extreme fondness for M. Graham's Sap Green but Da Vinci Hooker's Green Light is also lovely; you can view a few mixes with HGL here.)

 6-Color Palette & Sketchbook Giveaway [CLOSED]